Use rubygems

 Reveal API

-Our Reveal API takes an IP address, and returns the company associated with that IP.
+Our Reveal API takes an IP address and returns the company associated with that IP, along with other attributes such as where the it’s located geographically and the employment details of the person using the IP.
 This is especially useful for de-anonymizing traffic on your website, analytics, and customizing landing pages for specific company verticals.

 Powering Reveal is a unique dataset that combines both public and proprietary sources to give you an insight into the companies visiting your website whatever their size, even if they don’t have their own public ASN block.